jareddonovan/creative-coding/docs/tutorials/tut05/index.md

 ---

 <p class="lead">
-  In this week’s tutorial, we'll learn how to load and play sound files from within Processing.
+  In this week’s tutorial, we'll learn how to make sound with p5.js.
   We’ll use the properties of sound to control how we draw images to the screen.
 The outcomes of the in-class activity will form part of the Assignment 1 submission.
 </p>

 ## Before you start